What can I do if I am worried about paying my rent or other bills?

 Due to rising inflation and supply chain issues, Hightown, like many other landlords is facing higher costs such as an increase in the costs of materials and parts to maintain our buildings.
 The costs of building much needed new homes is also increasing.

-Do I need to change my direct debit?
+Do I need to change my Direct Debit?

-Hightown will not be automatically amending tenants’ direct debits in line with the annual rent increase.
-Therefore we advise you to contact us to amend your direct debit amount once you have been notified of your new housing benefit award by your Local Authority (if you receive housing benefit).
+However, if you are in receipt of Housing Benefit which is paid directly onto your rent account, Hightown cannot automatically amending your direct debit.
+Therefore we advise you to contact us to amend your direct debit amount once you have been notified of your new housing benefit award by your Local Authority.

-If you have not informed your Local Authority of the new rent charges, please ensure you do this before 1st April 2024 or you may not receive your full entitlement.
+If you have not informed your Local Authority of the new rent charges, please ensure you do this before 1 April 2025 or you may not receive your full entitlement.

-To amend your direct debit or to discuss your rent account, please contact us on 01442 292 280.
+To amend your direct debit or to discuss your rent account, please contact us on 01442 292280.

 What do service charges cover, and how are they set?